joinpursuit/8-0-technical-curriculum/03-react/deployment/lesson-notes/readme.md

 **IMPORTANT:** Make sure your application runs locally.
 If it does not run locally, there is no hope of it working on deployment.

 **IMPORTANT:** With continuous deployment, you only want the working code to be on `main`.
-Use branches like `dev` to build and confirm a functional app before merging into `main`.
+Use branches like `dev` to build new features in your app and confirm that they work as expected before merging into `main`.

 **IMPORTANT:** Deploy early and often.
 The best time to deploy is right after you run `create-react-app` - the less code you have written, the less work it will take to debug each deployment in case of an issue.

-**IMPORTANT:** You should check your application every time you have changed to the main branch to make sure it still works online.
+**IMPORTANT:** You should check your application every time you have pushed changes to the main branch to make sure your application still works online.

 ## Netlify Settings